 "I love that amp, it’s a 310, pretty rare these days.
 I also had a Fender Excelsior, which is a fun tiny little amp, and a Vox AC15 which is another favorite.
 I have a custom from MP Amps called the Tauro, made by the Chilean maker Marco Plaza.

 “I used my cigar box eight-string, tuned in fourths in C, so C-F-Bb-Eb.
 It has octave strings for C and F, and the octave comes first, so when you do cross-picking you get these cool cross melodies happening.
 It lives somewhere between a mandolin and a flamenco guitar, but also has a Persian feel too.
 It can be folky and American yet world music-like at the same time.
 I love it because it’s very portable.

-"I used my Hofner copy bass, the one that I used in Them Crooked Vultures, the Rhodes one with big flatwound strings.
+"I used my Hofner copy bass guitar, the one that I used in Them Crooked Vultures, the Rhodes one with big flatwound strings.
 I used my '70s Messenger guitar made by Musicraft, which has an aluminum neck.
 I took the frets off and gave it to [original Red Hot Chili Peppers guitarist] Hillel Slovak, who played it when we were kids until he got a Strat and then gave it back.
 It’s my main fretless with EBow instrument.”